Depleted Milan hold Juve to close in on Champions League

 However, with a top-five finish guaranteeing Champions League football Milan are 16 points ahead of sixth-placed Atalanta, who have six games left to play starting with Sunday's home clash with struggling Empoli.

+"I'm pleased with what the players showed today... they kept fighting to the end," said Pioli to DAZN after his team failed to register a single shot on target.

+"I'm happy with the spirit.
+They carried out our plan with a great attitude in a difficult period in the season for us."

-A top-five place basically assured before kick-off, Milan had little to play for and host of absences following a stormy end to their painful loss in Monday's derby.
+A place in the Champions League basically assured before kick-off, Milan had little to play for and a host of absences following a stormy end to their painful loss in Monday's derby with Inter.

 To make matters worse Milan then lost France goalkeeper Mike Maignan to a hamstring problem suffered during the pre-match warm-up.

-However Juve are been in dismal form, winning two league matches since the end of January, and even with Milan severely depleted Massimiliano Allegri's team struggled to create clear-cut chances.
+Juve meanwhile are in dismal form, winning two league matches since the end of January, and even with Milan severely depleted Massimiliano Allegri's team struggled to create clear chances.

 The best opportunities of the game nonetheless came for the hosts.

-Five minutes after the break Maignan's replacement Marco Sportiello kept out Filip Kostic's snap shot and then pounced to stop Danilo scoring on the rebound.
+Five minutes after the break Sportiello kept out Filip Kostic's snap shot and then pounced to stop Danilo scoring on the rebound.

 And as Juve pushed in the final minutes Adrien Rabiot looked on in horror as he was denied a certain goal by Malick Thiaw's goalline block after another important Sportiello stop.

-However the draw means Bologna can move level on 65 points with third-placed Juve with a home win over Udinese.
+However the draw means Bologna can move level on 65 points with third-placed Juve with a home win over Udinese which would put more pressure on under-fire Allegri.

+"Right now all I'm thinking about is how we end the season," said Allegri of his future at Juve.

+"In my experience nothing is guaranteed.
+All I can say is that I'm happy with the effort that the boys have put in.

 Earlier Matteo Pessina's 96th minute penalty earned mid-table Monza a 1-1 draw at Lecce, who were denied a potentially huge win for their survival bid in a incident-packed finale.